y0pta/openxr-htc-pose-grabber/README.md

 # OpenXR-HTC-pose-grabber
-Python script allows to grab poses from htc Vive Pro with
+Python script allows to grab poses from htc Vive Pro using OpenXR specification